 Managing Safety at Bonfire Night Events

-Halloween, Bonfire Night and Christmas are around the corner – Event organisers and business owners will be looking forward to another lucrative season.
+Halloween and Bonfire Night are around the corner – Event organisers and business owners will be looking forward to another banger of a year.

 Bonfire Night events are great fun, but they also bring significant specific risks.
-Fireworks displays, huge bonfire displays, fairs and stalls – the perfect bonfire night requires perfect risk management.
+Fireworks displays, huge bonfire displays, fairs and stalls – the perfect Bonfire Night requires accurate risk management.

 How to reduce the possibility of a serious accident at a bonfire or firework display

-Nothing finishes the fun quicker than a serious accident or injury.
+Serious accidents or injury are an ever-present risk.
 Risk management is vital at all times of year, but none more so when so many people are gathering in such small places around dangerous materials as they are at Bonfire Night events.

-Year after year, the warnings about the potential for injury on bonfire night get louder and louder.
-Statistics in 2016 from St John’s Ambulance showed 4,506 people treated for fireworks-related injuries on Bonfire night.
+Year after year, the warnings about the potential for injury on Bonfire Night get louder and louder.
+St John’s Ambulance statistics showed that 4,506 people treated for fireworks-related injuries one Bonfire Night.

 We’re sure your event will be fantastic, but don’t forget to complete adequate risk management checklists to keep your guests safe this Bonfire Night.